 So which is better – fell running or trail running?
 Ultimately, it depends on your personality and preference.
 If you enjoy the challenge of running up and down hills, then fell running is probably for you.
 But if you prefer a more relaxed run through scenic.

 Fell running is a sport that requires both technical skills and great outdoor fitness.
-Unlike road running events, fell races usually don’t provide water or food stations until the finish line, so competitors should carry their own supplies with them.
+Unlike road running events, fell races usually don’t provide water or food stations until the finish line, so competitors should carry their supplies.
 It’s also worth knowing basic navigation skills before participating in a race.

-The joy of running is in the experience – which makes fell running unique.
-No crowds or music are blaring, only the hum of your breath and the sound of your feet pounding the pavement.
+The joy that makes fell running unique is no crowds or music are blaring, only the hum of your breath and the sound of your feet pounding the pavement.
 When you’re out on a trail, you feel connected to nature.
-You’re part of an adventure shared by hundreds of other runners, runners just like you.
+You’re part of an adventure shared by hundreds of other runners; runners just like you.
 Whether you’re looking for a social outing with friends or a more solitary experience, you’ll find complete running a welcoming community.
 And because each location is open year-round, there’s never a wrong time to run.

 How Do You Prepare for a Fell Race?

-There are some important points to consider psychologically and physically before the fell race:
+There are some essential points to consider psychologically and physically before the fell race:

-- Make sure you sleep enough hours: you should sleep about 7 or 8 hours every day because sleep gives the muscles a relaxation that helps you do exercises more efficiently, and this will help you to bear physical tasks like this race or walking for long distances every day.
+- Make sure you sleep enough: you should sleep about 7 or 8 hours every day because sleep gives the muscles a relaxation that helps you do exercises more efficiently, and this will help you to bear physical tasks like this race or walking for long distances every day.

-- Train enough to run or walk for long hours continuously: the race is performed for 24 hours and a distance of 66 miles, this means running long distances, so it is important to walk or run for long distances by training for hours a day until this becomes a habit so that it will be affected on our progress in the race.
+- Train enough to run or walk for long hours continuously: the race is performed for 24 hours and a distance of 66 miles, this means running long distances, so it is crucial to take a walk or run training for hours a day until this becomes a habit so that it will be affected on our progress in the race.